Enterprise Products sues Texas municipal utility over $100 mln gas bill - Up News Info

 “CPS Energy is now engaging in a coordinated plan to avoid paying its bills,” the lawsuit claimed, adding the utility has offered it $38.83/mmBtu for the gas.

-CPS Energy CEO Paula Gold-Williams said Enterprise had engaged in “egregious price gauging” and that the lawsuit came after it had tried to negotiate the dispute.
+CPS Energy CEO Paula Gold-Williams said Enterprise had engaged in “egregious price gouging” and that the lawsuit came after it had tried to negotiate the dispute.

 “CPS Energy is committed to protecting its customers from unconscionable prices charged by certain natural gas suppliers,” Gold-Williams said.